Youssefebrahem/Track-Blood-Donation/README.md

 - Admins can add, edit, or delete donor records, ensuring that data is up-to-date and accurate.
 - Advanced reporting features allow admins to monitor donation trends and identify high-demand blood types.

-### Role-Based Access Control
-- Access to various parts of the system is controlled by user roles (Admin, Donor).
-- **Admins** have full control over the system, while **Donors** can only manage their own donation data.

 ### Foreign Key Relationships for Data Security
 - Each donation is tied to a specific user via **AccountId**, ensuring user-specific data access.
 - This architecture ensures that each user’s donation history is isolated and protected from unauthorized access.

-### Email Notifications
-- Donors receive email notifications for important events, such as reminders for upcoming donation eligibility or alerts about urgent blood needs in their area.

 ### Multilingual Support
 - The interface supports multiple languages, with a focus on **Arabic**, making it accessible to a broader audience.